 Maike joined the ARG in February 2019 as an international PhD student from Germany.
 Maike’s PhD project looks at executive functions in dogs, especially inhibition, working memory and cognitive flexibility.
 Maike’s project is investigating what influences shape executive function in dogs, how we can assess executive functions in dogs, and what role executive functions play in dogs’ success in working as well as pet roles.

 Sonya McDowall is a PhD candidate exploring the relationship between Social Determinants of Health (SDH) and companion animal welfare.
-She proposes an integrated framework that considers the interconnections between the SDH and the Five Domains of animal welfare to improve outcomes for companion animals, their guardians, and the community.
-Sonya’s extensive experience in human health and animal welfare provides this unique perspective.
+She proposes an integrated framework that considers the interconnections between the SDH and domains of animal welfare to improve outcomes for companion animals, their guardians, and the community.